GermanZero-de/localzero-monitoring/README.md

     docker load -i /tmp/cpmonitor.tar
     docker load -i /tmp/klimaschutzmonitor-dbeaver.tar
     ```
     (Docker should print "Loading layer" for both images.)
-8. Tag the images with the current date in case we want to roll back:
+8. Tag the images with the current date in case we want to roll back, as well as with the environment you're deploying to (to prevent affecting the other environment):

     ```sh
     DATESTR=$(date +%Y-%b-%d) && echo ${DATESTR}

     docker tag cpmonitor:latest cpmonitor:${DATESTR}
+    docker tag cpmonitor:latest cpmonitor:<testing|production>

     docker tag klimaschutzmonitor-dbeaver:latest klimaschutzmonitor-dbeaver:${DATESTR}
+    docker tag klimaschutzmonitor-dbeaver:latest klimaschutzmonitor-dbeaver:<testing|production>
     ```
 9. Stop the server, apply the migrations, start the server:
     ```sh